totiffany/totiffany.github.io/_posts/2018-05-10-Mother's-Day.md

 And perhaps most important of all, becoming a mother has affirmed my belief in God.
 Throughout this experience I have felt his influence and love.
 I know there is something much bigger than me at work here.

 I wish you all a wonderful Mother's Day!
-I hope you feel celebrated and honored for all you do.
+May the mothers in our lives feel celebrated and honored for they do.